Race news

 The same newspaper expects a stage finish in Bordeaux the following day.
 The precise picture for the second weekend of the Tour is less clear, but Velowire reports that the race will pass through the Dordogne ahead of the first rest day in Cantal.

-The Tour resumes on Bastille Day and multiple local outlets – most notably La Montagne – have reported that stage 10 in the Massif Central will start from Aurillac and tackle the Puy Mary and Col du Pertus ahead of the finish at Le Lioran, where Jonas Vingegaard beat Tadej Pogačar in 2024.
+The Tour resumes on Bastille Day, and multiple local outlets – most notably La Montagne – have reported that stage 10 in the Massif Central will start from Aurillac and tackle the Puy Mary and Col du Pertus ahead of the finish at Le Lioran, where Jonas Vingegaard beat Tadej Pogačar in 2024.

 Details about the stages that follow are not complete, but Velowire expects the Tour to travel northwards towards the Vosges during the second week.
-The third weekend of the Tour would then feature a return to La Planche des Belles Filles, either on stage 14 or 15.
+The third weekend of the Tour is expected to feature a finish to Le Markstein, where Tadej Pogačar sprinted to victory from a small group featuring the yellow jersey Jonas Vingegaard on the penultimate stage in the 2023 edition.

-Local newspaper L’Est Republican reported the stage in July and the recent news that the Ultra Trail du Grand Ballon running event has changed its date from that weekend “due to a potential conflict with ASO regarding the passage or finish of a stage of the 2026 Tour de France” seems to confirm as much.
+Local newspaper L’Est Republican reported the La Planche des Belles Filles would host a stage finish on either stage 14 or 15 in July and the news that the Ultra Trail du Grand Ballon running event has changed its date from that weekend “due to a potential conflict with ASO regarding the passage or finish of a stage of the 2026 Tour de France” seems to confirm as much.
+However, recent reports from L’Est Republican seem to indicate that this will not come to fruition for the 2026 edition.

 Alpine finale

 The third week will see the Tour enter the Alps, and the race’s return to Alpe d’Huez for the first time since 2022 will be the centrepiece.
-The touted inclusion of the Alpe generated ample headlines at the end of this year’s Tour, and Velowire’s own sources report that it will feature on stage 17 on Wednesday, July 22.

 Despite all the carefully verified rumours, there might still be a surprise of two when the 2026 Tour is unveiled on October 23.